About Bhasha

 Adivasis & Bhasha

-Bhasha was founded by a group of eminent and socially committed educationists and writers including Prof. Ganesh Devy, Ms Nisha Grover, Dr Ravikant Joshi, Ms Sandhya Gajjar and Prof. Surekha Devi.
+Bhasha was founded by a group of eminent and socially committed educationists and writers: Prof. Ganesh Devy, Ms Nisha Grover, Dr Ravikant Joshi, Ms Sandhya Gajjar, and Prof. Surekha Devi.

 Founding Trustees